Self-Inflating Sleeping Pad vs Air Mattress: Features and Best Uses

 Winner: Air Mattress

-The beauty of an air mattress is that it will blow up to fit almost any area you can think of.
-If you are sleeping in the back hatch or trunk area of your vehicle, an air mattress will blow up to just the right size.
+The beauty of an air mattress is that it will blow up to fit almost any area.
+If you sleep in your vehicle’s back hatch or trunk area, an air mattress will blow up to just the right size.
 You must consider the size of your vehicle when choosing an air mattress.

 Companies also make air mattresses designed for sleeping in the back seat of a vehicle.
-They fill in the legroom space to create a perfect, flat sleeping platform.
-These specialty air mattresses would be worth looking into if you’re looking to camp out of your car, as opposed to a truck or an SUV.
+They fill the legroom space to create a perfect, flat sleeping platform.
+These specialty air mattresses would be worth looking into if you’re looking to camp out of your car rather than a truck or an SUV.

 Air matters in car